The New Mom’s Guide on How to Store Breast Milk

 Ameda Breast Milk Storage Bottles

 Ameda breast milk storage bottles are great for pumping and storing your breast milk.
 One great thing about using bottles is that you eliminate the waste associated with using plastic storage bags.
 They are a two-piece set consisting of a bottle and lid.
-These breast milk storage bottles are dishwasher and freezer safe.
-The bottles are made of plastic that is BPA and DEHP free.
+These breast milk storage bottles are dishwasher and freezer-safe.
+The bottles are made of plastic that is BPA and DEHP-free.
 The bottles can hold up to 4 ounces of milk.

 Lifefactory Glass Baby Bottles

 If plastic isn’t your thing, then the Lifefactory Glass Baby Bottles are a good alternative for you.
 They come in both 4 and 9-ounce sizes and they have a silicone plastic covering.
-They are made with a thermal shock-resistant borosilicate glass body, which makes them easily transferable from freezer to warm water for thawing if you have to.
+They are made with a thermal shock-resistant borosilicate glass body, which makes them easily transferable from the freezer to warm water for thawing if you have to.

 Evenflo Breast Milk Collection Bottles